-- all children with Statements/EHCs will be asked to complete a questionnaire for their annual review. - the child will attend the review to share their views verbally.
-We currently have 1 child with an EHC plan.
+- all children with Statements/EHCs will be asked to complete a questionnaire for their annual review. - the child is able attend the review to share their views verbally or is asked to provide a written view to be shared at the meeting.

+We currently have 2 children with an EHC plan.